BootstrapAI-mgmt/Literature-Review/docs/DASHBOARD_GUIDE.md

   - S3/cloud storage for uploads
   - Advanced analytics and reporting

+## Automated Documentation Updates

+This document is automatically reviewed by the n8n documentation chain when:
+- Changes are pushed to `webdashboard/app.py` or related dashboard files
+- The document is flagged as stale based on `documentation_matrix.json` review intervals
+- Related documentation dependencies are updated

+Review tracking is maintained in `documentation_matrix.json` with fields like `last_reviewed` and `next_review`.

 ## Support

 For issues or questions:
 1. Check the [troubleshooting section](#troubleshooting)
 2. Review logs in `/tmp/server.log` (if using run script)
 3. Open an issue on GitHub with error details

+---

+*Last Updated: December 10, 2025*

 ## License